Contributing to the advancement of the Sustainable Development Goals agenda

 CLIMATE ADVOCACY AND OUTREACH

-To help the financial sector stand as a confident ally in the fight against climate change, the IGM Financial group of companies are engaging in regulatory and policy dialogue and collaborating with industry peers to advance science-based approaches, data and tools.
+IGM Financial's group companies are engaging in regulatory and policy dialogue and collaborating with industry peers to advance science-based approaches, data and tools.
 Initiatives include the Partnership for Carbon Accounting Financials, Climate Action 100+, Climate Engagement Canada, Net Zero Asset Managers Initiative and the CDP (formerly the Climate Disclosure Project).
 In addition, IGM Financial’s subsidiaries IG Wealth Management and Mackenzie Investments, are founding signatories to the Canadian Investor Statement on Climate Change, calling for increased accountability in the private sector, and members of Climate Action 100+, an investor-led initiative to ensure the world’s largest corporate GHG emitters take action on climate change.
 Moreover, Mackenzie prioritizes net-zero engagements with the 100 companies contributing to 70% of its aggregated financed emissions in listed equities.
 By the end of 2023, Mackenzie’s stewardship and investment teams had met with 93 companies.
-Going forward, they plan to meet with each of these companies annually.

 Scroll To Top